 Distributed generation is generally a small electrical production facility that provides electricity to a home or business, with excess electricity sold to a utility.
 These production facilities can generate electricity from a variety of energy sources, including wind, farm waste, water or sunlight.

-RG&E customers can receive permission to connect their energy source to RG&E's electrical system and sell excess generation to RG&E. To do so, customers, or their contractors, need to complete an application and follow a series of steps to ensure their system conforms to RG&E's standards and is safely connected.
+Our customers can receive permission to connect their energy source to our electrical system and sell excess generation to us.
+To do so, customers, or their contractors, need to complete an application and follow a series of steps to ensure their system conforms to our standards and is safely connected.

 Application for interconnection of distributed generation can be submitted via our online portal.
 Once you have submitted an application, you can view your application online through a secure login ID and password.